bayareala8s/training/non-technical/leadership/README.md

 3. **Tell me about a time when you successfully implemented a change in process or technology that was initially met with resistance.**

-Certainly!
 Here’s a structured example response to the question about successfully implementing a change in process or technology that was initially met with resistance:

 ---